 Your First Date

 The car buying process has almost moved completely online, much like dating in 2017.
 Consumers know everything about you before they even walk through the door.
 It’s only a matter of time when buying a car is as easy as ordering take out.
 Whether you’re an OEM executive, participating dealer, marketing manager, automotive advertising agency, or digital gun-for-hire, this guide will help you better understand the automotive digital marketing landscape.
-In addition, it will provide you with information on how to get more out of your automotive digital marketing campaigns.
+In addition, it will provide you with information on how to get more out of your automotive marketing strategies.

 Part One and Two will unveil challenges and some ideas on how to approach them.
 The following articles will comprehensibly focus on each digital channel: SEM, Display, Social, Video, and SEO, to help improve ROAS and decrease friction between advertising efforts that often cannibalize each other.